issmirnov/lovelace-emergency-alerts-card/HACS_FIXES_SUMMARY.md

 ## Issues Identified and Fixed

-Based on the GitHub Actions failure at https://github.com/issmirnov/lovelace-emergency-alerts-card/actions/runs/16455751444/job/46512260130, the following issues were identified and resolved:
+Based on the GitHub Actions failure at https://github.com/issmirnov/lovelace-emergency-alerts-card/actions/runs/16455751444/job/46512260130 and the 404 error when accessing `/hacsfiles/emergency...`, the following issues were identified and resolved:

 ### 1. HACS JSON Validation Failed
 **Problem**: Extra `description` field not allowed in HACS schema